Trams in Amsterdam: Other changes since 2017

 On 7 February 2021, snowstorm Darcy caused the shutdown of the entire Amsterdam tram system.
 By 9 February tram lines 5 and 17 were again in operation.
 However, by 10 February, lines 1, 3, 4, 13, 14, 24 and 25 were still not operating.
 It took three days to clear ice and snow on all tram lines, the problem being aggravated by road traffic pushing snow back on the rails and refreezing.
 To help with clearing the rails, the GVB borrowed two preserved work cars and crew from the Electrische Museumtramlijn Amsterdam, a local operating tram museum.
 One vintage car used was a snow scraper originally from the Wiener Linien (Vienna).
 A second museum car was a former streetcar modified to carry a tank to sprinkle brine onto the tracks.
 The two cars were operated by museum staff.

 On 14 June 2021, the GVB officially retired its remaining 11G (bidirectional) and 12G (unidirectional) trams manufactured by La Brugeoise et Nivelles (BN).
 On this day, the GVB donated one tram of each type to the Electrische Museumtramlijn Amsterdam for preservation.
 These two trams made a symbolic last trip from the Havenstraat depot to the Lekstraat depot.
 There were still 45 BN trams on hand of which some would be sold at auction with the remainder scrapped.
 Despite the official retirement, 11G and 12G trams were still spotted in service during the weeks following.

 On 13 December 2021, tram line 27 started service between Dijkgraafplein and Surinameplein during the morning rush hours supplementing service on tram line 17.

 In 2024, GVB will be working with the Amsterdam regional transport authority (Vervoerregio Amsterdam) to plan the conversion of the Amsterdam tram system from 600 to 750 volts.
 Such a conversion would use energy more efficiently, reduce energy costs, prevent outages when many trams are in operation and support larger trams in future.

 On 21 July 2024, a southward extension of line 25 between Amstelveen Westwijk and Uithoorn Centrum opened.
 A trip from Uithoorn Centrum (in Uithoorn) to Amsterdam Zuid station is scheduled to take 30 minutes.

+Effective 29 March 2026, the GVB made several route changes to the tram network.
+Tram line 25 (Amsteltram) was extended north-eastwards from Amsterdam Zuid Station to Muiderpoort Station.
+Line 24 would approach Central Station via Leidseplein instead of Ferdinand Bolstraat.
+Line 3 was terminated and its route was split among tramlines 7, 24 and 25.
+Riders will be able to transfer between tramlines 12 and 25 at the De Pijp tram stop.
+The GVB resurrected line 6 as a rush-hour service between Zuid and Westwijk.
+According to the GVB, splitting line 3 among lines 12 and 25 would force a transfer for 30 percent of its 15,000 daily riders.
+Line 12 would serve the busiest portion of line 3 between De Pijp and Kinkerstraat.

+On 31 August 2026, the IJtram (line 26) was extended to Strandeiland with three new stops at Centrumeiland, Buiteneilandlaan and Franz Kafkasstraat (new terminus).